 Dog owners are also delighted that Annie's Place has immediate access to wonderful "doggie walks" and the adjacent beach.
 Bring your dog with you for a small charge.

 In Annie's Place there is a well equipped kitchen with dining area, a modern bathroom (with shower over the bath) and sitting room with comfortable leather armchairs and sofa.
 Wifi, TV, DVD, board games, jigsaws and books are also provided.
 The furniture, fittings and bed linen are of excellent quality, as the flat is regularly refurbished and updated.
-The overall facilities are praised by all guests, with positive comments on the flat's "exceptionally clean, uncluttered and cosy" appearance.
+The overall facilities are praised by all guests, with positive comments that the flat is "exceptionally clean, uncluttered, comfortable and cosy".
 Orkney landscapes and seascapes by one of Scotland's leading artists, Rosanne Barr, are featured within the flat, reflecting the sea and country scenes which surround Annie's Place.

-A welcome breakfast hamper of local provisions is provided on arrival, for which all guests have expressed appreciation.
+A welcome breakfast hamper is provided on arrival, for which all guests have expressed appreciation.
 Birsay Bay Tearoom is just 3 minutes walk across the bridge and is highly recommended by many of our guests in their reviews.
-We are now on the recently opened St Magnus Way, just one of the many walks that visitors can explore from the doorstep without the need to take the car!
+We are now on the recently opened St Magnus Way, and the soon to be open St Magnus Cycle Track.
+These are just one or two of the many walks and cycle routes that visitors can explore from the doorstep without the need to take the car!

 Guests can relax in our Old Manse walled garden, including stretching out on our comfortable seating in the summer house, or they can sit on our stone bench directly above the sea shore which is alive with birds and "singing seals".
 Wonderful sunsets, calm evenings and exciting sea scenes are features of the view from this vantage point.
 Many guests enjoy a lunchtime snack, coffee break or glass of wine whilst relaxing in this "midge free" haven!

 Annie's Place and The Old Manse are situated in the historic village of Palace, Birsay.
-This is the ancient capital of Orkney, on the rugged coast of the West Mainland just to the north of the world heritage sites of Skara Brae, Maeshowe, Ring of Brodgar, and Broch of Gurness.
+This is the ancient capital of Orkney, on the rugged coast of the West Mainland, just to the north of the World Heritage sites of Skara Brae, Maeshowe, Ring of Brodgar, and Broch of Gurness.
 The RSPB bird sanctuaries at Marwick Head and The Loons are close by.
-Ten minutes stroll from Annie's Place is the tidal Island of Brough of Birsay, with its early Norse settlement and sea cliff viewpoints; in spring and summer its heath land is covered in wild flowers and its cliff faces become seabird "nurseries" .
-Earls Palace Birsay (Robert Stewart - half brother of Mary Queen of Scots) is the view from our window across the ancient St Magnus Kirkyard, founded in 1064....before the Norman Conquest.
+Only ten minutes stroll from Annie's Place is the tidal Island of Brough of Birsay, with its early Norse settlement and sea cliff viewpoints; in spring and summer its heath land is covered in wild flowers and its cliff faces become seabird "nurseries".
+Earls Palace Birsay (Robert Stewart - related to Mary Queen of Scots) is the view from our window across the ancient St Magnus Kirkyard, founded in 1064....before the Norman Conquest.

 Birsay is an ideal centre for walking, cycling (bikes available) and touring and there is free trout fishing on Boardhouse Loch with boat hire available in season.
 Music, dance and drama festivals run throughout the year with folklore and science events to stretch the mind and delight the senses.